flomotlik/blog/_posts/2013-04-22-From-tdd-to-bdd.markdown

 Also the name *test*-driven development caused confusion.
 How can you test something that's not there yet?

-It was Dan North [1] who noticed all these unsolved questions and came up with a solution.
-He suggested that instead of *writing tests* you should think of *specifying behavior*.
+It was Dan North [1] who noticed all these unsolved questions and came up with a solution: He suggested that instead of *writing tests* you should think of *specifying behavior*.
 Behavior is how the *user* wants the application to behave.

 When you develop behavior-driven, you always start with the piece of functionality that's most important to your user.
 I consider this phase as taking the developer hat off and putting the user hat on.
+Once you've specified the user needs, you put the developer hat back on and implement your specification.

 In my experience, this is the hardest part of the process: Often you don't know what's the most important behavior for your user.
 However, over time and with a lot of feedback it becomes more apparent.
 But we'll get to that in a later blog post.

-For now, let's assume you know what's most important to your users.
+For now, let's assume we know what's most important to our users.
 So we know where to get started, but how do we specify behavior?
 In traditional unit testing frameworks like Test::Unit a test would look like this:

 <script src="https://gist.github.com/clemenshelm/5443299.js"></script>

-This certainly works, but there are some problems:
+This certainly works, but there are some flaws:

-1. There's the word test in the class name and the method name.
+1. There's the word test in the class name and the method name, but we'd like to specify requirements instead.
 2. The syntax is understandable but still appears artificial.
-3. The test name doesn't state what it really tests.
+3. And most importantly: The test name doesn't state what it really tests.

 In behavior-driven development you specify behavior in whole sentences.
 Not just the naming but also the code syntax should read naturally: